Teacher Training Seminars based on subjects from The Comix Method dance certification for

 Class Types - Approaching class based on age, size, gender

 Want an in-person seminar or a private virtual training session for your studio?
-Scroll down for the inquiry form.
+Scroll straight to the bottom for the inquiry form.

 Do you have trouble finding the words to critique hip hop at dance competitions?
 How would you like a crash course in terminology?